Computer model locks in Bills vs. Panthers picks, score prediction for NFL Week 8

 The Buffalo Bills are fresh off a bye week and are looking to get back on track after dropping each of their last two games, and they face a hot Carolina Panthers team that's won three in a row and is a perfect 3-0 at home this year.
 The Carolina offense has done well of late, but the team faces a Bills side with reigning MVP Josh Allen that's surely angry after falling to 4-2 after a perfect 4-0 start.

 Kickoff from Bank of America Stadium is set for 1 p.m.
-ET, and the Bills are 7.5-point favorites, according to the latest Bills vs. Panthers odds.
-The over/under for total points scored is 46.5.
+ET, and the Bills are 7-point favorites, according to the latest Bills vs. Panthers odds.
+The over/under for total points scored is 47.
+The Bills are -408 money line favorites (risk $408 to win $100), while the Panthers are +314 underdogs.
 Before you make any Panthers vs. Bills picks, make sure to check out what the SportsLine Projection Model has to say.

 Click here to bet Bills vs. Panthers at DraftKings Sportsbook, where new users get $300 in bonus bets if your first bet wins and three free months of NBA League Pass: